Architecture

 • its name

-• included modules or encoder fragments
+• included fragments or encoder sub-pages

 • the button grid or panel controls for that page